Astor Library: Later years

 John Jacob Astor III, son of William B. and grandson of John Jacob Astor, died in 1890, having served as trustee since 1858 and as treasurer since 1868.
 By his will, $400,000 was left to the library.
 As William Waldorf Astor declined to fill the vacancy, the board ceased to have an Astor on it.
 At the time of consolidation the trustees, in order of seniority, were Markoe, Henry Drisler, John Lambert Cadwalader, Henry C. Potter, Stephen Van Rensselaer Cruger, Little, Stephen Henry Olin, King, Charles Howland Russell and Philip Schuyler.

 The 1895 consolidation marked the end of the Astor Library.
 It had been an important factor in the intellectual life of New York, and its influence had not been confined to the political or physical boundaries of the city.
 There were few scholars or investigators in the latter half of the nineteenth century who had not at some time used its collections.
 It had been conceived in the mind of Joseph Cogswell, a scholar and book lover, and its growth and development followed closely the policies he had planned and prepared.
 The popular library and the scholar's library seemed to belong to two irreconcilable categories, though a generation later it was found that the two could co-exist peacefully under the same roof.

 The Astor Library suffered from its name.
 There was actually no proprietorship, and no question of family fiefdom.
 It was a free public library.
 But the public, though free to criticize, was reluctant to contribute towards its support.
 That was left to the Astors.

 Later building use

-The NYPL abandoned the building in 1911, and the books were moved to the NYPL's newly constructed building by Bryant Park.
+The NYPL abandoned the building in 1911, and the books were moved to the newly constructed New York Public Library Main Branch by Bryant Park.
 In 1920, the Hebrew Immigrant Aid Society purchased it.
 By 1965 it was in disuse and faced demolition.
 The Public Theater (then the New York Shakespeare Festival) persuaded the city to purchase it for use as a theater.
 It was converted for theater use by Giorgio Cavaglieri.
 The building is a New York City Landmark, designated in 1965.